 Another theory claims Jon's mother was Ashara Dayne, his father being likely Eddard Stark, who was in love with her, or his older brother Brandon Stark.
 Lady Dayne was said to be with both of them during the Tourney at Harrenhal.
 According to Ser Barristan Selmy, one of the Starks bedded her at the tournament and got her with child.
 It was also known by many that she was pregnant before she killed herself by jumping from the tower of Starfall, also called the Palestone Sword, a tower on Starfall's cliff by the sea.

 Though Ser Barristan believes the bastard child of Lady Dayne was a stillborn girl, some still believe Ashara Dayne to be the mother of Jon Snow.
 Among those who believe so is Queen Cersei Lannister.
-Lady Catelyn Stark also heard this rumor, but Eddard refuses to answer her when she asks if Ashara Dayne was Jon's mother.
+Both she and Lady Catelyn Stark have heard this rumor, but Eddard refuses to answer either when she asks if Ashara Dayne was Jon's mother.

 Wylla, the wet nurse at Starfall, is another possible mother.
 According to King Robert Baratheon, he recalls Ned bedding a wench during the Rebellion.
 On their way down the Kingsroad from Winterfell, he tries to recall her name, calling her, "Your bastard's mother."
 Ned says her name was Wylla, but refuses to talk more about it.